-Keynotes will be held every day in the main track of NetSoft.
-Their detailed schedule will be provided when we have collected all relevant information.
+Keynotes are held every day in the main track of NetSoft.

 What we need to overcome in order to benefit fully from Network Softwarization

 Many technology evolutions are being introduced by network operators.
 Just to name a few, we can mention 5G with its devices (smartphones, IoT) and applications such as slicing, IT technology with Cloud and SDN/NFV, Open source (ORAN, ONAP, Open Stack…), AI and Machine Learning, Big data, blockchains… All these technologies contribute to advancing network softwarization.
 This will allow for benefiting for softwarization advantages: more flexibility/agility while being competitive.

 However, contrarily to a piece of software or a piece of equipment, networks are difficult to upgrade as a whole as they have to live with different generations of equipment.
 For instance, it is difficult to decommission 2G network (or PSTN) as there are still many 2G phones (PSTN users).
 Another reason is the sheer cost of updating technologies.
 A network operator like Orange cannot spend much more than 7 billion euro per year.
 This may not be an issue if the ‘modern’ part of the network is available everywhere.
 However, the coexistence may be an issue from a cultural and process point of view.
 Usually Operators have decommissioning programs and cultural change programs.
 Another part which may be difficult to upgrade is the BSS/OSS.
 It may not be necessary to change everything, but it is necessary to allow for automated provisioning.
 Relevant plugs using TMF API are one possible solution.
 This will become key with the introduction of 5G Slicing and from the NSaaS (Network Slice) standpoint.

 Obviously, there are also other issues related to the softwarization technologies: